 But what about food aversions?
-If you were expecting that you’d want to eat everything in sight while pregnant, then your sudden hatred of what used to be your favorite snack might take you by surprise.
+If you were expecting to want to eat everything in sight while pregnant, then your sudden hatred of what used to be your favorite snack might take you by surprise.

-Here’s why you can’t eat some things you used to love, and how you can cope with pregnancy food aversions.
+Here’s why you can’t eat some things you used to love and how you can cope with food aversions during pregnancy.

-Your food aversions could also be associated with morning sickness.
-According to a study published in the journal Appetite, nausea and food aversions begin at the same time in pregnancy for the majority of women.
-This could be because both are caused by the same hormone.
-But it could also be because you associate morning sickness with foods you’re eating at the time.
+Your food aversions could also be associated with your morning sickness.
+This could be because both are caused by hCG.
+However, it could also be because you associate morning sickness with the foods you’re eating at the time.

 You’re most likely to experience food aversions during the first trimester.
-But you can experience food aversions at any point during pregnancy.
+However, you can experience food aversions at any point during pregnancy.
 New aversions can also develop at any time during your pregnancy.

 Most of the time, food aversions will disappear after your baby arrives.
-But it’s also possible for aversions to continue indefinitely.
+It’s also possible for aversions to continue indefinitely.

 During pregnancy, you can experience an aversion or a craving for any food.
-It’s even possible to have an aversion toward a specific food at one point during your pregnancy, and to crave the same food later.
-But the most common aversions are toward foods with strong smells.
+It’s even possible to have an aversion toward a specific food at one point during your pregnancy and to crave the same food later.
+However, the most common aversions are toward foods with strong smells.

 Common pregnancy aversions include:

-You can also get around aversions by hiding the food you don’t want in other foods.
-For example, if salads make you feel sick, try putting your leafy greens in a fruit smoothie, where you won’t notice the taste or texture.
+You can also get around aversions by “hiding” the food that you don’t want in other foods.
+For example, if salads make you feel sick, try putting your leafy greens in a fruit smoothie.
+There you won’t notice the taste or texture.

 Both food aversions and cravings are normal during pregnancy, so you usually don’t need to be concerned.
-But if you’re unable to eat most foods, it could affect your baby’s growth.
-Discuss weight gain with your doctor.
+However, if you’re unable to eat most foods, it could affect your baby’s growth.
+If this is the case, discuss weight gain with your doctor.

-Food aversions are sometimes accompanied by cravings for ice or other nonfoods during pregnancy.
-It’s possible for pregnant women to crave things that aren’t food, like dirt or chalk.
+It’s possible for pregnant women to crave harmful things that aren’t food, such as dirt or chalk.
 This condition, called pica, can be a sign of an underlying medical problem.
 If you experience this, call your doctor.